 This is a known bug.
-One workaround for this is to put the AirPods back in the case and close it.
-Next, Unlock your phone and then just open the case again.
+One workaround is to put the AirPods back in the case and close it.
+Next, Unlock your phone and then open the case again.

-AirPods Pro Charging Case battery draining at a faster rate
+AirPods Pro charging case battery draining at a faster rate

-Apparently, the FindMy module seems to be the contributing factor to this.
-One Workaround if you are having this issue with your AirPods Pro 2 charging case is to remove the AirPods Pro from your Find my app device list temporarily.
+One workaround if you are having this issue with your AirPods Pro 2 charging case is temporarily removing the AirPods Pro from your Find my app device list.

-- Open the Find My app on your iPhone
+- Open the Find My app on your iPhone.

-- Tap on the AirPods Pro and scroll down to the bottom of the screen
+- Tap on the AirPods Pro and scroll down to the bottom of the screen.

-- Remove AirPods Pro from the Find my App devices list (this causes them to also unpair from your phone)
+- Remove AirPods Pro from the Find my App devices list (this causes them to also unpair from your phone.)

-- Next, open the case of your AirPods Pro as you normally would
+- Next, open the case of your AirPods Pro as you normally would.

-- Pair the AirPods Pro again
+- Pair the AirPods Pro again.

 This should stop the battery drainage issue on the case, but the risk is that if you misplace the case, you will have a hard time locating it.

-Please let us know if you have any questions or if you would like to share a tip or your observation using the comments below.
+Please let us know if you have any questions or want to share a tip or your observation using the comments below.

 We sometimes use affiliate links in our content from Amazon and others.
 It doesn’t cost you anything but helps us pay our expenses.
 Thank you for the support!
 Last update on 2023-09-19 / Affiliate links / Images from Amazon Product Advertising API